 REAS (Brazilian Reals)

-Intangible assets with infinite useful lives are tested for impairment annually either individually or at the cash-generating unit level.
+Intangible assets with indefinite useful lives are tested for impairment annually either individually or at the cash-generating unit level.
 Such intangibles are not amortized.
-The useful life of an intangible asset with an infinite life is reviewed annually to determine whether the infinite life assessment continues to be supportable.
-If not, the change in the useful life assessment from infinite to finite is made on a prospective basis.
+The useful life of an intangible asset with an indefinite life is reviewed annually to determine whether the indefinite life assessment continues to be supportable.
+If not, the change in the useful life assessment from indefinite to finite is made on a prospective basis.

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the CGUs, or groups of CGUs, that is expected to benefit from the synergies of the combination.
 Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
 Goodwill is monitored at the operating segment level.

-The Company classifies its financial assets in the following categories: Financial assets at fair value through profit or loss, Loans and receivables, and Available for sale Financial assets.
+The Company classifies its financial assets in the following two categories: Financial assets at fair value through profit or loss and Loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition and re-evaluates this designation at every reporting date.

 (a) Financial assets at fair value through profit or loss

 Financial assets at fair value through profit or loss are financial assets held for trading.
-A financial asset is classified in this category if acquired principally for the purpose of selling in the short term.
-Derivatives are also categorised as held for trading unless they are designated as hedges.
-Assets in this category are classified as current assets if expected to be settled within 12 months; otherwise, they are classified as non-current.
+The only financial assets in this category are derivative contracts, which are categorized as held for trading unless designated as hedges.
+Derivatives in this category are classified as current assets.

 (b) Loans and receivables